 It might be that for many, even most people, there's a powerful psychological need to try to connect their values to the universe.
 I see this not only in morality and ethics, but in standards of personal beauty and artistic merit.
-People want to believe not only that they think that a given star is gorgeous, but that the person possesses an objective, absolute gorgeousness independent of individual taste; or they want to believe that Shakespeare and Beethoven are objectively excellent, independent of taste and cultural difference.
-The great poet will occupy a favored place in heaven.
+People want to believe not only that they think that a given movie star is gorgeous, but that the person possesses an objective, absolute gorgeousness independent of individual taste; or they want to believe that Shakespeare and Beethoven are objectively excellent, independent of taste and cultural difference.
+The great poet will occupy a favored place in Heaven.
 The deification of heroes, artists, and beauties in Greek antiquity might be a manifestation of this belief.
 There's no reason I know of to agree with either belief, and none to think that it matters.
 That people still cling fiercely to the metaphor of foundations of knowledge indicates that the metaphor possesses a strong psychological appeal, even though it is factually false.
 If we really can't think or judge without these illusions, so be it, but we should at least acknowledge them as a limitation in our ability to think clearly, and not as a merit of the illusions themselves.

 My reader also argued: